About

 Programs

-Artist residencies are changing the way artists spend time together.
-From models like Dennistion Hill, The Sable Project and ACRE Residency, artist residencies are finding unique ways to honor the inherent social, cultural and agricultural aspects of bringing artists together.
+Artist residencies are shaping how artists spend time together.
+Inspired by models such as Denniston Hill, The Sable Project, The Wassaic Project, and ACRE Residency, Activation Residency as a contemporary residency is finding new ways to honor the social, cultural, and agricultural dimensions of gathering creative people.

-3 to 5-day residencies form the core of our format.
-We support and facilitate the cultural development of artists and participants at all levels of process from emerging to established art professionals.
-We provide our residents with a platform to share their ideas and interests.
+Three to five-day residencies form the core of our program.
+We support artists at all stages of their practice, from emerging to established professionals, by facilitating cultural development .
+Residents are given a platform to share ideas, explore interests, and build meaningful connections.

-Activation Residency collaborates with a diverse range of artists, chefs, healing practitioners and facilitators.
-Past programs have included Decolonizing Non-violent Communication and Family Constellations with Meenadchi and the Nap Ministry with Tricia Hersey.
+Activation Residency collaborates with a diverse range of artists, chefs, healing practitioners, and facilitators.
+Past programs have included Decolonizing Nonviolent Communication and Family Constellations with Meenadchi, as well as The Nap Ministry with Tricia Hersey.

-Earthly Pleasures offered artists a rare environment free from production pressure—supporting restoration, deepened ecological awareness, and lasting community bonds.
-Many left with renewed clarity, new tools for land-based creativity, and an expanded sense of how pleasure, care, and environment can shape artistic practice.
+Many participants left with renewed clarity, practical tools for land-based creativity, and an expanded understanding of how pleasure, care, and environment can shape artistic practice.

 Home